outtime1/netify.github.io/SSWK4.md

 ## Problems Faced this week.

-This week  I had a plethora of issues including the corrupting of my Kali box also the difficulty in time management as well as the difficulty of the box
+This week  I had a plethora of issues including the corrupting of my Kali box also the difficulty in time management as well as the difficulty of the box.